gcallah/Rationalism/md/Sorcery.md

 Gene Callahan

-"we‘re sick and tired of your ism schism game￼"
+"we‘re sick and tired of your ism schism game"

 "Midnight on a carousel ride
 Reaching for that gold ring